24amrit/app-demo/README.md

 # app-demo
-this is my first git repssitory
+this is my first git repository